FAQs

 -

 Not at all.
-If you’re simply contemplating the end of life and want to start shaping what your best scenario can look like, I would love to work with you.
-It often starts with Advance Care Planning, which is something every adult can do, even if one is young and healthy (that’s actually a great time to start).
+I work with people in any stage of life or illness.
+Many of us are simply planning ahead so we can be more prepared if something unexpected happens.
+This often starts with Advance Care Planningβ something every adult can do, even if one is young and healthy (thatβs actually a great time to start).

-If you’re living with a life-limiting illness, we can discuss ways to navigate the care that you receive with greater confidence and control.
+If you or a loved one is living with a life-limiting illness, we can discuss ways to navigate the care that you receive with greater confidence and control.

 -

-When you reach out, we’ll schedule a complimentary 30 minute discovery call (in person, via Zoom, FaceTime, or phone) to learn more about each other.
-I’ll ask you to complete an intake form before this initial meeting so I have a sense of your needs and can make the most of our time together.
+When you reach out, weβll schedule a complimentary 30 minute discovery call (in person, via Zoom, or phone) to learn more about each other and your situation.
+You can also book a discovery call online yourself if youβre ready to meet.
+Iβll ask you to complete a background information form before our initial meeting so I have a general sense of your needs and can make the most of our time together.
+We can also go through these questions together if you prefer.

-If we decide it’s a good fit and you’d like to work together, I’ll send you my service agreement for your review and approval.
+If we decide itβs a good fit and youβd like to work together, Iβll send you my service agreement for your review, approval, and any questions.
 Once the agreement is signed, we can schedule our first session.
 From there we work at the pace that feels right for you.

 -